-Foresight: We focus on the future so that innovation, initiative and foresight lead to a greater pool in the future than we have created today.
+Strength: We focus on innovation, initiative and foresight to lead to a stronger pool in the futurefor financial and market independence.

-Accountability: We hold ourselves accountable to each other as members by committing to the vision and values we share.
-We encourage the pursuit of excellence.
+Accountability: We hold ourselves accountable to each other as members by committing to the vision and mission we share.

-Competence, knowledge and service: We excel in competence, knowledge and service to our members through reliable, optimally affordable programs and services.
+Expertise, knowledge and specialized service: We excel in expertise, knowledge and service to our members through reliable, value based programs and services.

-Trust, honesty and courageous candor: We bring respect to our pools through trust, honesty and courageous candor in conducting ourselves and directing the pools.
+Membership is a Privilege: We show respect through trust, honesty and courageous candor to our Members in conducting ourselves and directing the pools.

+Advocacy: We act in our Members best interest.

 Scenario Results: Impact on POOL/PACT Financial/Investment Strategies